pattonsgirl/CEG2410/Projects/Project1/Rubric.md

 ## Extra Credit Only ( / 1.8)

-1. Screenshot of Security Group rules per requirements
+1. Screenshot of ufw/iptables rules per requirements
 2. Explanation of rules